 - Representing a French water services company in one of the first, and longest-running, modern-era BIT arbitrations in claims against a Latin American government relating to a prematurely terminated public service concession.

 Marinn has been consistently recognized for her work and experience.
-A recent academic analysis of the investment treaty arbitration community placed her in the top 25 most experienced ISDS counsel in the world, among the “core of lawyers who dominate the caseload.”
+An academic analysis of the investment treaty arbitration community placed her in the top 25 most experienced ISDS counsel in the world, among the “core of lawyers who dominate the caseload.”
 (Journal of Int’l Economic Law 2017) She is named as one of the Top 250 Women in Litigation by Benchmark Litigation, and as one of Latin America’s Top 100 Female Lawyers in Arbitration and Litigation by Latinvex every year since 2017.
 In Chambers USA 2019, she was described as “brilliant in cross-examination” and “immensely talented as an attorney.”

 Before entering private practice, Marinn worked in several organizations with a focus on international trade and its intersections with environmental policy.